Front Range Fed

 How To Make This Easy Chicken Banh Mi Sandwich

 While a typical banh mi sandwich is made with pork, I was going for super easy and fast with this recipe and subbed in rotisserie chicken.
-I love using rotisserie chicken in dishes when I know I’m going to be short on time.
-The flavor is great and it’s super easy to grab one at the supermarket and cut it up to use in recipes for the week.
+I love using rotisserie chicken in dishes when I know I'm going to be short on time.
+The flavor is great, and it's super easy to grab one at the supermarket and cut it up to use in recipes for the week.

-Making this Vietnamese chicken banh mi sandwich is really easy and only requires a few steps, making it a great, easy 15-minute weeknight meal:
+Making this Vietnamese chicken banh mi sandwich is really easy and only requires a few steps, making it a great, easy weeknight meal:

 close up of chicken banh mi sandwich.